 - When a trader has more capital invested elsewhere, the risk may be more advisable

-- Diversification (moving investments across many different instruments) is advisable
+- Diversification (moving investments across many different instruments) is usually a good idea

 Ensure you Have Access to Independent Data

-Related to the issue of backtesting is the need to make sure you have all the data you need in an accessible and easy place to make effective strategic decisions.
-This, in large part, will depend on your budget.
-There are plenty of free major information providers out there who can give you the information you need to make decisions, and the internet is full of stock market data for you to use.
+If you are considering backtesting, you need to make sure you have all the necessary data in an accessible and easy place to make effective strategic decisions.
+For the large part, this will depend on your budget.
+There are plenty of free information providers out there who can give you the data you need to make decisions, and the Internet is full of stock market data for you to use.
 There are also some paid services that can give you even more information, such as newspapers like the Financial Times or dedicated information provision services like Bloomberg terminals.

-More generally, it's wise to avoid investing in stocks purely by tips from an expert, friend or another person unless it fits into your pre-defined strategy.
-The problem with using tips given to you by others is that it can throw your strategy off-kilter: for example, if someone recommends making a short-term investment and all of your other investments are long-term, introducing apples to oranges in this way could leave you with portfolio performance that’s hard to measure.
-Independent data and information that can be used to inform your tactics, then, is vital.
+In general, it's wise to avoid investing in stocks purely based on tips from an expert, friend or other person unless it fits into your pre-defined strategy.
+The problem with using tips given to you by others is that it can throw your strategy off-kilter.
+If, for example, someone recommends making a short-term investment, and all of your other investments are long-term, mixing ‘apples to oranges’ in this way could leave you with portfolio performance that’s hard to measure.
+Rely on independent data and information that can be used to inform your tactics, while following your overall strategy.